Living and dying with covid

 “Please get vaccinated.
 Y’all might win the next one,” Lexington resident Patricia Short, the first $1 million prize winner, said at the awarding ceremony.
 She had previously been waiting for an unemployment check during the pandemic’s backlog.
 “Think about it, this doesn’t just happen.
 This is, movies … It happens in Kentucky, baby.”

-On 100 radio stations in his home state, Republican Kentucky lawmaker Mitch McConnell, a polio survivor, used campaign funds to air 60-second narrated ads urging Kentuckians to get vaccinated.
+On 100 radio stations in his home state, Republican Sen. Mitch McConnell, a polio survivor, used campaign funds to air 60-second narrated ads urging Kentuckians to get vaccinated.

 “These shots need to get in everybody’s arm as rapidly as possible, or we’re going to be back in a situation in the fall that we don’t yearn for, that we went through last year,” McConnell said.
 “I want to encourage everybody to do that and to ignore all of these other voices that are giving demonstrably bad advice.”